 2. Supply chain performance

 Companies must review their supply chain to work towards a greener future, and improve transparency and traceability regarding the materials used and the manufacture of each product.
-At Textil Santanderina we are committed to “Made in Europe” fabrics to reduce our impact and carbon footprint .
-We work closely with proximity suppliers for the manufacturing and finishing of fabrics in our facilities in Spainin order to garantee safe working conditions and environmental awareness in the whole supply chain.
+At Textil Santanderina we are committed to “Made in Europe” fabrics to reduce our impact and carbon footprint.
+We manufacture in proximity to the textile hubs and Brands, in order to reduce the amount of freight, transportation, of the raw materials… and counting with proximity suppliers too, in order to secure a shorter, safer and more efficient supply chain.
 (Our “Made in Europe” initiative will be detailed in a separate article soon)

 3. Investments in innovative processes and alternative materials

 Millions of garments are produced worldwide every year.
 Making each piece requires large amounts of water (according to the UN, it is estimated that a single pair of jeans consumes 7,500 litres of water).
-Textil Santanderina works in processes and finishes that considerably reduce water consumption both in dyeing (Ecolandye Pluss) and finishing (Iris Flow).
+Textil Santanderina works in processes and finishes that considerably reduce water consumption both in dyeing (Ecolandye Pluss) and finishing (Iris Flow) with more than 65% water saving.
 We keep working to develop new finishes and processes that guarantee higher optimisation of resources.

 Finding alternatives to materials that have a negative impact on the environment is essential.
 We have specialized over the year in natural fibres such as Tencel™, linen, hemp or recycled cotton whose cultivation and manufacturing process meet the requirements of a more sustainable fashion.